• Skip to primary navigation

 Jump to Recipe

-A fork in a bowl of fresh tomato sauce with spaghetti.
+A fork in a bowl of spaghetti with fresh tomato sauce.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.